popolo-project/popolo-spec/data.md

 The Post class should have properties for:

+1. label

+    > Member of Parliament for Avalon

+1. the role that the holder of the post fulfills

+    > Member of Parliament

-* the person who holds the post
+1. the person who holds the post

+    > John Doe

-* the organization in which the post is held
+1. the organization in which the post is held

-* the role that the holder of the post fulfills
+    > House of Commons

-* the address at which the post is based
+1. the address at which the post is based

+    > 1 Main Street
+    Anytown, USA

 The Membership class should have properties for:

+1. the role that the person fulfills in the organization

+    > Member

-* the person who is a party to the relationship
+1. the person who is a party to the relationship

+    > John Doe

-* the organization that is a party to the relationship
+1. the organization that is a party to the relationship

-* the role that the person fulfills in the organization
+    > XYZ Party

-* the time interval over which the relationship exists
+1. the time interval over which the relationship exists

-In both cases, the `role` property serves as the title of the Post or Membership.
+    > since 2000

 <p class="note" id="note1">1.
 A Post instance cannot represent historical holders of the position, given that a Post survives all its holders.
 To represent such historical information, a Membership instance can be used.
 If a Post ceases to exist, a Post instance can of course be used to represent that historical position; it just can't represent all historical holders of that position.</p>